Photo Editing

 Color correction helps fix these kinds of color issues.
 It makes the colors look neutral and "true to life," so you have an accurate starting point if you later want to make any other changes to the photo.

-Basic Color Correction Techniques in Photoshop
+Basic Photoshop Color Correction Tutorial in Photoshop

 Levels Adjustment